-Oil spill planning and response procedures are set forth in the NCP.
-This agreement is intended to facilitate compliance with the ESA without degrading the quality of the response conducted by the FOSC, to improve the oil spill planning and response process, and ensure continued inter-agency cooperation to protect, where possible, listed species and critical habitat.
+Oil spill planning and response procedures are outlined in the NCP.
+Following the details included in this agreement will facilitate compliance with the ESA, improve the oil spill planning and response process, and ensure continued inter-agency cooperation to protect listed species and critical habitat before a spill event and during response actions.